lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#heading--contents)

-If you plan to use [search operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-search.html) against your connector—for example, for [synchronization and reconciliation](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html)—your search script needs to respond with available data.
+If you plan to use [search operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-search.html) against your connector—for example, for [synchronization](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html)—your search script needs to respond with available data.
 In order to be completely usable by IDM, a search script should implement filtering, sorting, and paging according to the criteria that was included in a search operation request and delivered to the script via its bindings.

 To start working on your [search script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-search.html), you can deploy an empty one, so that you can reference it from your connection configuration, as described in the [Registering Connection in IDM](#heading--developing-scripted-connectors-groovy-connection) chapter.
 An empty search script that does not handle any data will mean query and read operations within IDM will always return an empty dataset.